 What makes a great elementary podcast lesson?

 We’ve taken Listenwise’s successful formula and applied it to carefully selected podcasts for elementary students.
-We offer high-interest, less complex podcasts from NPR, along with other respected podcasts specifically produced for younger audiences, including Earth Rangers, Tumble, and Book Club for Kids.
+We offer high-interest, less complex podcasts from a variety of well-respected podcasts specifically produced for younger audiences, including Earth Rangers, Tumble, and Book Club for Kids.

 Read about all of our elementary podcast audio sources and learn how you might use them in your classrooms in our blog.